 In May and November of 2018, I traveled to Norway to do user research.
 I don’t have any depth of experience with Norwegian culture.
 What follows is my outsider’s view and interpretation.
 I doubt it’s the whole story.

 I tried hard to understand my surprising findings by chatting with Scandinavian friends and by researching cultural norms, but there are always limitations in how much an outsider can truly understand.

 I still have more questions than answers.

-I’m going to tell you a story about making assumptions in some design thinking sessions in Norway.
 Continue reading No!
 We’re Not All Just the Same

 You think you’re just like everyone else.
 You think your thoughts, opinions, values, and habits are just the same as other people.
 Psychology calls this the false consensus bias1 because we assume much more commonality than reality warrants.

 False consensus bias contributes to making bad decisions when we design software.

 Alan Cooper noted this type of bias while wondering why otherwise smart, talented people often created such crappy software.
 He invented the persona-based design methodology to help facilitate insight into a product’s users and remove the designer’s bias.
 He wrote about the method in his seminal 1998 book, The Inmates are Running the Asylum.2